fullcontact/fullcontact-java-client/java11/README.md

 - One or many of the acceptable multi field inputs
 - Permission Purposes purpose ID & channel (valid channel of email, mobile, web, phone and/or offline)

-Permission Current takes [ChannelPurposeRequest](#channelpurposerequest) as input parameter and returns a Response of type `ConsentPurposeResponse`
+Permission Verify takes [ChannelPurposeRequest](#channelpurposerequest) as input parameter and returns a Response of type `ConsentPurposeResponse`

 #### ChannelPurposeRequest